HangfireIO/Hangfire.Documentation/quickstart.rst

 This is very important for generic hosting environment, such as IIS Server.
 They can contain different `optimizations, timeouts and error-handling code
 <https://github.com/odinserj/Hangfire/wiki/IIS-Can-Kill-Your-Threads>`_ (that may cause process termination) to prevent bad things to happen.
 If you are not using the reliable processing and auto-retrying, your job can be lost.
 And your end user may wait for its email, report, notification, etc. indefinitely.

+.. [#] By default only local access is permitted to the Hangfire Dashboard. :doc:`Dashboard authorization <../users-guide/deployment-to-production/configuring-authorization>` must be configured in order to allow remote access.
 .. [#] But when your storage becomes broken, Hangfire can not do anything.
 Please, use different failover strategies for your storage to guarantee the processing of each job in case of a disaster.